murpg/public-showcase-packer-vagrant/README.md

 # Showcase Packer-Vagrant

-This repository contains template for CentOS 7.1 that can create Vagrant boxes with Lucee using Packer.
+This repository contains a link to a template for CentOS 7.1 and Lucee that can create Vagrant boxes using the Hasicorp provisioner Packer.

 ## Building the Vagrant boxes

-To build the boxes, you will need Packer and virtualization software VirtualBox, VMWare Workstation or Fusion installed.
+To build the boxes, you will need Packer and the virtualization software VirtualBox, VMWare Workstation or VMware Fusion installed.
 You can build only specific build types by using `-only` parameter, e.g.:

 ```shell